NickCis/nckweb.com.ar/content/blog/razzle-firebase-heart/index.md

 **\[\[\[ INSERT IMAGE OF EXAMPLES \]\]\]**

-It isn't my objective to take credit from the contributor who submitted that example, but, I've found out that the developer experience wasn't as good as I've expected.
+It isn't my objective to take credit away from the contributor who submitted that example, but, I've found out that the developer experience wasn't as good as I've expected.
 Some points I in which that example could be improved:

 * Firebase [quick start](https://firebase.google.com/docs/functions/get-started) and [examples](https://github.com/firebase/functions-samples) follow the convention of using a sub package (in a folder named _functions_) for firebase functions, instead of using the same package for hosting, functions, database, etc.
 * While developing, I would like to use native firebase emulator, instead of spinning up an express server.